yennanliu/JavaHelloWorld/dev_projects/multithreading/README.md

 	- run(): NO return value, CAN'T throw exception

 - Callable
+	- call() :
-	- call() : CAN have return value, Can throw exception
+		- CAN have return value, Can throw exception
+		- if call 2nd times (or more), return result directly (Not compute again)
 	- FutureTask implement Runnable
 	- FutureTask can be constructed with Callable